ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

 I am a user and I don't understand the "vendor" information.
-Where is this vendor, what is it doing?
+Where/Who is this vendor and what is it doing?

 ---